barumau/pandunia/docs/eo/G-PoS.md

 ## Flexible grammar, free word order

-Thanks to its flexible grammatical structure, word order is free in Panlingvo.
+Thanks to its flexible grammatical structure, word order is free in Pandunio.

 Subject, verb and object can be arranged in any order, which is a good thing, because different languages use different word orders.
 The subject–verb–object order is the most common order by number of speakers, and the subject–object–verb order is the most common order by number of languages.
-The examples below show how clause constituents are arranged in various languages – and how freely they can be arranged in Panlingvo!
+The examples below show how clause constituents are arranged in various languages – and how freely they can be arranged in Pandunio!

 | Lingvo         | Subjekto       | Verbo          | Objekto        |
 |----------------|----------------|----------------|----------------|